 This well-equipped playground is perfect for energetic tots!
 Complete with colourful swings, a climbing frame and slides, this playground is on the smaller side and conveniently located, making it easy to get to and an ideal place to spend the afternoon after a long day of exploring.

 Caine Road Garden, 144 Caine Road, Mid-Levels, Hong Kong

 This tranquil park is located in the heart of the Mid-levels.
 With lush greenery, plenty of seating, a playground and some seriously breathtaking views of the harbour (further down the running trail), this is the perfect place to spend the afternoon.

 Conduit Road Children’s Playground

-This leafy playground is located further up the hill and nestled amongst the apartment buildings on Conduit road.
-While it’s not as flashy as some of the other playgrounds scattered around Mid-levels, there’s definitely enough to keep your little ones happy and entertained!
+This leafy playground is located further up the hill and nestled amongst the apartment buildings on Conduit Road.
+While it’s not as flashy as some of the other playgrounds scattered around the Mid-levels, there’s definitely enough to keep your little ones happy and entertained!

 City Kids Preschool and Playgroup, 2/F, East Wing, 12 Borrett Road, Mid-Levels, Hong Kong, 2522 4446, citykidshk.org

 This four-storey museum provides a valuable opportunity for your little ones to learn about the famed revolutionary, as well as Hong Kong’s history.
 In addition to the extensive range of historical artefacts on display, the audiovisual exhibits make it easier for kids to learn something new.